 Any age is ideal for this excursion as long as it has a reasonable physical shape and has no problems walking.
 Children under the age of 10 who take part in this trek will be under the responsibility of their parents.

-Regarding the availability to Choquequirao trek, throughout the year we will find spaces without any problem.
+Regarding the availability to Choquequirao hike, throughout the year we will find spaces without any problem.